5 Tips For a Cheap Vacation

 The truth is, you can travel, even if you don’t have much money.
 There are plenty of ways to mitigate the biggest expenses.
 Here are six of them:

 2) Book through a travel agent.
 Oftentimes, travel agencies can get you great all-inclusive deals at a better rate than booking yourself.
+You can find a 2 night deal, but usually travel agents might have exclusive access to even better deals.
 If you’re going to fly and stay in hotels, you might as well save some money on it!

 3) There’s a whole art to traveling on a shoestring budget, and plenty of communities and online resources have sprung up around it.